openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

-# Code of Conduct
+# OpenJS Foundation Code of Conduct

-The OpenJS Foundation and its member projects use [Contributor Covenant v2.0](https://contributor-covenant.org/version/2/0/code_of_conduct) as their code of conduct.
-The full text is included below in English, and [translations](https://www.contributor-covenant.org/translations) are available on the Contributor Covenant website.

-## Commitment

-All recipients of reports commit to:

-- maintain the confidentiality with regard to the reporter and victim of an incident
-- participate in the path for escalation as outlined in the section on Escalation when required

-## Report an issue in a project
+## Report an incident

-1. To report an issue in one of the projects listed below, please use the method provided.
+1. To report an incident in one of the projects listed below, please use the method provided.
 The project itself is responsible for managing these reports.
     * **AMP Project:** <code-of-conduct@amp.dev>
     * **Appium:** email maintainers
     * **Electron:** <coc@electronjs.org>